 The purpose of formal dental assistant training is to teach dental assisting students the skills they need to perform as professional dental assistants.
 This can include hands-on skills such as handling dental instruments, sterilizing equipment and assisting the dentist.
-But also includes business skills for running a dental front office, and people-oriented skills for working with patients.
-If you are attending an accredited school, dental assistant training can be a varied, rich education that can prepare you for a strong, lucrative career.
+But it also includes foundation subjects, such as healthcare basics, communication skills, and business skills for running a dental front office, as well as people-oriented skills for working with patients.
+At the right school, dental assistant training can be a varied, rounded education that prepares graduates for solid, lucrative careers.

 Dental Assistant Training Programs Enrolling Now

 For over 70 years, Lincoln Tech has been a leading institution helping students obtain professional success with a personalized touch.
 Hands-on training and individual career support are the foundations of your trade education for industries built on technology that is constantly evolving.

 In-depth Lincoln Tech courses are designed to grow with the changing expectations of today’s job market.
 Flexible daytime and evening programs are offered to accommodate your busy schedule.
 At Lincoln, you’ll find career training for a variety of fields, such as Auto and Diesel Technology, Welding, Manufacturing, HVAC, Electrical, Health Sciences, Business & Information, Culinary Arts, and Spa/Cosmetology.

 Lincoln stands apart from other schools in a variety of ways.
 The training programs emphasize first-hand, interactive learning activities – you’ll learn by “doing the job before getting the job”.
 Lincoln’s certificate, diploma and associate degree programs have been designed to accelerate your education and entrance into the job market.
 Lincoln students earn valuable on-the-job experience before many of their peers outside the school.